Ullyot Public Affairs Lecture & Award

 In the years since, esteemed scientists, journalists, government and business leaders, and even Nobel laureates have addressed audiences at this popular lecture.
 It is presented jointly by the Science History Institute (where the lecture has been held since 1997), the Department of Chemistry at the University of Pennsylvania, the Department of History and Sociology of Science at the University of Pennsylvania, the Department of Chemistry and Biochemistry at Saint Joseph’s University, and the Philadelphia Section and Delaware Section of the American Chemical Society.

-The Ullyot Lecture & Award includes a Q&A session and the presentation of the Liberty Bowl to the lecturer.
+The Ullyot Lecture & Award includes a Q&A session and the presentation of the Liberty Bowl.
+This year’s event will take place on November 13, 2026.

 - Carolyn Bertozzi (2023)